The day i deleted my website

 I deleted my old portfolio website a few months ago.
 And it was suppose to be the main driver of my freelance business and getting landing a full time job after Best Buy.
 Then, in one hit of the keyboard, gone (exaggeration, by the way).

 Then I told my wife what I did

 When I told my wife that I was ditching my old website, she didn't get angry.
 She didn't show frustration.
 All she said was:

 "You know what's going to work.
 Go for it."

-By the time I finished my old site, deep down I knew I didn't like it.
+By the time I finished my old site, I started to user test it.
+Based on the feedback deep down I knew the users didn't like it.
 It was ok.
 It did the job.
 In some ways, I actually looked nice.
 But, I kept getting feedback about it and the feedback was always polite.
 Too polite.

 "Nice!
 Sort of old-school."

 But the one section I needed to get right, my portfolio, wasn't doing what it was suppose to do.
 I knew my work was pretty good, but the section made it look bad.